Kutch Embroidery and Patch Work

 The Kutch Embroidery, one of the many things the state of Gujarat is famous for, is rich for designs and small patches of mirrors.
 It has made its mark in the Indian fashion industry.
 Kutch embroidered handbags, kurtas, scarves and other articles are of huge demand in the country.

-The embroidery is mainly practised by women in the district of Kutch (that’s where the name ‘Kutch Embroidery’ was coined) It was first done on cotton fabrics, with silk or cotton threads in a net-like fashion.
+The embroidery is mainly practiced by women in the district of Kutch (that’s where the name ‘Kutch Embroidery’ was coined) It was first done on cotton fabrics, with silk or cotton threads in a net-like fashion.
 In certain parts of Gujarat, the embroidery is also done on silk and satin fabrics.

 There are different types of stitches adopted to complete an intricate Kutch embroidered article.
-Few among the long range of stitches are;
+Few among the long-range of stitches are;

 - a) Square Chain

 - d) Running Stitch